What Is Syphilis?

 Risk Factors During Pregnancy

 Here are some risk factors that may lead to Syphilis during pregnancy:

 - Having transactional sex

-- Not seeing your doctor on time, i.e., late entry to prenatal care or no prenatal care.
+- You are not seeing your doctor on time, i.e., late entry to prenatal care or no prenatal care.

 - Use of drugs like heroin and methamphetamine